Key former player Thu 30 Oct 2014

-Didier Drogba scored 157 goals in 341 appearances for Chelsea, making him the club's fourth all-time highest scorer.
-His 34 goals in European competition is a Chelsea record by 10 goals and his incredible nine strikes in nine cup finals contributed immensely to the most successful period in the club's history.
+Didier Drogba scored 157 goals in 341 appearances in his first eight-year spell at Chelsea and added another seven in 40 when he returned for one more season, cementing his place as the club's fourth all-time highest scorer.
+His 36 goals in European competition is a Chelsea record and his incredible nine strikes in nine cup finals contributed immensely to the most successful period in the club's history.

-He won three Premier League titles, four FA Cups, two Carling Cups and, in the most dramatic and glorious of circumstances, the Champions League.
+He won four Premier League titles, four FA Cups, three League Cups and, in the most dramatic and glorious of circumstances, the Champions League.
 He was named Chelsea's Player of the Year and Players' Player of the Year and won the Premier League Golden Boot twice.

 During his Chelsea career he had a very good claim to be called the world's finest centre-forward.

 Drogba made his Chelsea debut in August 2004 and as the Blues romped to back-to-back league titles in 2005 and 2006, breaking all manner of records along the way, he became an essential component in Jose Mourinho's well-oiled machine.